sysdiglabs/terraform-aws-secure-for-cloud/README.md

 * [AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints)
 * **Resource creation inventory** Find all the resources created by Sysdig examples in the resource-group `sysdig-secure-for-cloud` (AWS Resource Group & Tag Editor) <br/>
 * All Sysdig Secure for Cloud features but [Image Scanning](https://docs.sysdig.com/en/docs/sysdig-secure/scanning/) are enabled by default.
 You can enable it through `deploy_scanning` input variable parameters.<br/>
-  - **Management Account ECR image scanning** is not support since it's [not a best practies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_best-practices_mgmt-acct.html#best-practices_mgmt-use) to have an ECR in the management account.
-However, we have a workaround to [solve this problem](#q-scanning-images-pushed-to-management-account-ecr-are-not-scanned)  in case you need to scan images pushed to the management account ECR.
+  - **Management Account ECR image scanning** is not support since it's [not a best practice](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_best-practices_mgmt-acct.html#best-practices_mgmt-use) to have an ECR in the management account.
+However, we have a workaround to [solve this problem](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud#q-aws-scanning-images-pushed-to-management-account-ecr-are-not-scanned) in case you need to scan images pushed to the management account ECR.
 * **Deployment cost** This example will create resources that cost money.<br/>Run `terraform destroy` when you don't need them anymore
 * For **free subscription** users, beware that organizational examples may not deploy properly due to the [1 cloud-account limitation](https://docs.sysdig.com/en/docs/administration/administration-settings/subscription/#cloud-billing-free-tier).
 Open an Issue so we can help you here!